Fadil-096/Fadil-096/README.md

 **Data Scientist / Data Engineer** — I work across the full data stack: building the pipelines, modelling on top of them, and turning the results into decisions people act on.

-I'm just
-Building the ships, then sailing the sea of numbers to find hidden truths.

 I got my hands dirty into the data related stuff, it is really fun to connect multiple data tools.

 ## **Let's Connect**